8th November 2022

 We would like to say a huge thank you to all of the teachers, schools, academics and staff who have continued to work so hard to provide the best provision to young people that we can and we are very proud of what we have achieved in this time.

-Wallis is signing off for Christmas now but here are a few of his highlights below, please check out our accounts and webpages for lots of informative and interactive resources.
+Wallis is signing off for Christmas now but here are a few of his highlights on the left, please check out our accounts and webpages for lots of informative and interactive resources.

 We hope you have a restful, happy Christmas and here’s to a brighter New Year.